kkayyy-1703/Sleep_Stage_Classification/README.md

 * Baseline and advanced hybrid models achieve strong performance on wearable-derived signals; per-paper numeric tables, ablation studies, and class-wise metrics are documented in the attached papers and the `results/` folder.
 * QNN experiments provide exploratory baselines on classical simulators; some shallow quantum-hybrid configurations produced competitive results in simulator settings.
 See `results/` for plots and the QNN paper for detailed numbers and discussion.

 ---

-## Resume / LinkedIn bullets (examples)

-* Developed a CNN–LSTM pipeline for 5-class sleep-stage classification using wearable signals; implemented preprocessing, sliding-window feature engineering, and end-to-end training/evaluation.
-* Designed and evaluated a CNN–BiLSTM–Self-Attention–PseudoQNN hybrid that improved per-class recall and overall classification metrics over the baseline.
-* Explored quantum-hybrid QNN baselines (PennyLane-backed simulators) for sleep-stage classification; to our knowledge, these QNN experiments are among the earliest applications of QNNs to wearable sleep-stage classification.

----